South Melbourne Night Market food trucks

 Advertising

 Teha Kim grew up in Kyoto, Japan but was raised by Korean parents.
 This unique food truck is his way of paying homage to his heritage and mixed cultural influences.
-Teha has an impressive resume, having worked at Vue de Monde, among other respected restaurants around the world.
+Teha has an impressive resume, having worked at Vue de Monde, among other fancy restaurants around the world.
 Give Kimu a try for authentic family-inspired dishes that blend Korean and Japanese flavours in a fun way, using seasonal produce and high-quality ingredients.

 How to find them: Instagram @kimukoreanjapaneseeatery or check out their current events page here.